The live online tests for the 2027 Test Series begin on Saturday, 1 August 2026. Tests are held every Saturday from 5:00 pm IST.

 Format

-Limited to 20 students across both modes.
+Limited to 20 students.
 All code runs in Google Colab — no installation required.

 Firm \( 1 \) has constant marginal cost \( c_1 = 1 \) and firm \( 2 \) has constant marginal cost \( c_2 = 2 \).
 The firms compete in quantities, choosing \(q_1\) and \(q_2\) simultaneously.